skarlekar/smart-quora/README.md

 ### Vote for an Answer
 To vote for an answer:
 1. Click on the question link in the home page of Smart Quora: http://your-host-name:8081/index.html
-2. In the resulting page, enter your response in the _Your Answer_ section and click on the _Answer_ button.
+2. In the resulting page, enter your click on the _thumbs up_ or _thumbs down_ in the _Your Answer_ section and click on the _Answer_ button.
 3. If everything goes well, your answer should pop up in the list of answers above and you should get a notification that your transaction was posted successfully.
  ![answer](images/sq-answer1.png)